elysiajs/documentation/docs/patterns/method-chaining.md

   - - meta
     - name: 'description'
       content: Elysia heavily encourages the use of method chaining.
 Because Elysia's type system is complex, method usually introduce a new type to the instance.
-Using method chaining will help save that new type refernce.
+Using method chaining will help save that new type reference.

   - - meta
     - name: 'og:description'
       content: Elysia heavily encourages the use of method chaining.
 Because Elysia's type system is complex, method usually introduce a new type to the instance.
-Using method chaining will help save that new type refernce.
+Using method chaining will help save that new type reference.
 ---

 # Method Chaining